 Problem solver and innovator.
 Ben oversees new website projects and is always looking for new features to improve the Schudio School Website CMS.

 A search for 'school website template' will throw up all sorts of results and resources.
 But how do you choose the best school website template for your school?
-At Schudio we've designed hundreds of school websites and want to share with you some key things to think about and help you make the best choice for your new website design.
+At Schudio we've designed hundreds of school websites and want to share with you some key things to think about and help you make the best choice for your new school website design.

 The very first thing, even before starting to look for a website template is to plan your new project.
 We've written a school website planning guide that may be helpful as you go through this process.
 Website design is covered broadly as part of the planning process.
 When the key goals and strategic vision are in place for your website it's time to think about how the design can help your school achieve your website goals.